bhoogter/VB6TocSharp/README.md

 If you want to convert the entire project, simply click `ALL`, and it will do the scan, support generation, and entire project conversion off the bat.

-NOTE:  It might not be the fastest, but it's faster than doing it manually!
+NOTE:  It might not be the fastest, it still requires a manual effort, but it's faster than doing it ALL manually!

 ## Updates 2021-12-01